sous-chefs/mysql/README.md

 * `node['mysql']['remove_test_database']` - Delete the test database and access to it.

-The following attributes are randomly generated passwords handled in the `mysql::server` recipe, using the OpenSSL cookbook's `secure_password` helper method.
+The following attributes are randomly generated passwords handled in the `rackspace_mysql::server` recipe, using the OpenSSL cookbook's `secure_password` helper method.
 These are set using the `set_unless` node attribute method, which allows them to be easily overridden e.g. in a role.

 * `node['mysql']['server_root_password']` - Set the server's root